adobong-sunog/elect2/README.md

-# CPE Elect 2 Project
+# CPE Elective 2 Project

 A web application to collect post-activity reports.